mementum/backtrader.blog/docs/posts/2015-08-21-pandas-datafeed/pandas-datafeed.rst

 Pandas DataFeed Support
 #######################

-Amongst some minor enhancementss and some ``OrderedDict`` tweaks for better Python 2.6 support, the latest release from ``backtrader`` adds support for analyzing data from a `Pandas <pandas.pydata.org>`_ Dataframe aka Time Series.
+Amongst some minor enhancementss and some `OrderedDict` tweaks for better Python 2.6 support, the latest release from `backtrader` adds support for analyzing data from a `Pandas Dataframe` or Time Series.

 .. note::